 Myth: Rest Is Good For Back Pain

-Although short rest may be prescribed, it's best to remain active.
-Experts say that complete bed rest is one of the worst things you can do for back pain.
-If you're not active, your body quickly becomes deconditioned -- causing even more pain when you eventually move.
-Limit exercise during acute episodes of pain but continue daily activities and exercise per your doctor's orders as much as you can.
+Although short rest may be prescribed for back pain, it's best to remain active.
+Experts say that complete bed rest is one of the worst things you can do.
+If you're not active, the body quickly becomes deconditioned -- causing even more pain when you eventually move.
+Limit exercise during acute episodes of pain but continue daily activities and exercise per doctor's orders as much as you can.

 Fact: Losing Weight Can Ease Pain